NPR radio workers threaten to strike

 NPR -- with more than 37 million weekly listeners -- says it's as popular as ever, but it does face a potential budget cut.
 While most of NPR's funding comes from contributions from listeners, the organization says it gets about 9% of its operating budget from the federally funded Corporation for Public Broadcasting, which President Trump has proposed to completely cut off.

-NPR is a non-profit with more than 980 member stations in across various cities.
-In addition to its radio audience, NPR is behind a number of viral podcasts, including "Serial," "This American Life" and "Radiolab."
+NPR is a non-profit with more than 980 member stations across various cities.
+In addition to its radio audience, NPR distributes popular podcasts including "Planet Money," "Invisibilia" and "How I Built This."

-Note: Correction: An earlier version of this article incorrectly identified the producer behind "Serial," "This American Life" and "Radiolab."
-Those programs are not made by NPR.